Nonlocal diffusion equations in Carnot Groups: Introduction

 properly rescaled, where $\int\limits_{\RR^{n}}J(x)dx=1$ and $u(x,t) = g(x, t)$ for $x\notin \Omega$.

 \end{itemize}

 In this way, in \cite{MR} and \cite{SLY} the authors show that the usual local evolution problems with spatial dependence can be approximated by nonlocal ones.

-As an antecedent for working in another setting rather than the Euclidean case, we cite \cite{Vi}, where the author considers a nonlocal diffusion problem on the Heisenberg group and analogous results to those obtained in the works \cite{CCR} and \cite{CER}.
-Both the Euclidean space and the Heisenberg group are examples of Carnot groups.

 The study of Carnot groups and PDE's on them has been increasing in the last years, since the topology is similar to the Euclidean topology and the hypoelliptic equations are easily defined (see the fundamental work of H\"{o}rmander \cite{H}).
-Regularity results, study of fundamental solutions, computation of a priori estimates, study of asymptotic behaviour, etc., in this context, and mainly for the subLaplacian and for the heat operator, can be found in, for example, the works \cite{CG}, \cite{BF}, \cite{BLU}, \cite{BBLU}, \cite{DG}, \cite{R}, and references therein.
-Let us finally remark that this list is by no means exhaustive.
+Regularity results, study of fundamental solutions, computation of a priori estimates, study of asymptotic behaviour, and other aspects of PDEs in this context, and mainly for the subLaplacian and for the heat operator, can be found in, for example, the works \cite{BLU}, \cite{BBLU}, \cite{CG}, \cite{BF}, \cite{DG}, \cite{R}, and references therein.
+Let us remark that this list is by no means exhaustive, since the literature on these matters is really extensive.

 A Carnot group is a simply connected and connected Lie group $G$, whose Lie algebra $\mathfrak{g}$ is stratified, this means that $\mathfrak{g}$ admits a vector space decomposition $\mathfrak{g}=V_1\oplus \cdots\oplus V_m$ with grading $[V_1,V_j]=V_{j+1}$, for $j=1,\cdots, m-1,$ and has a family of dilations $\{\delta_\epsilon\}_{\epsilon>0}$ such that $\delta_\epsilon X=\epsilon^j X$ if $X\in V_j$.